futureverse/future.p2p/README.md

 ## Create P2P account (once)

-Create a [pico.sh] account by calling:
+Sign up on [pico.sh] by calling:

 ```sh
 $ ssh pico.sh
 ```

-and then choose a username.
+and choose a username and click ENTER.
 That's it!

 This will add your public SSH key to the pico.sh server, which is then used to identify you in all future interactions.
 If you have multiple computers, you can add your public SSH keys for those as well.
 This way, you can use your pico.sh account from multiple computer systems, which can be handy if you want to setup parallel workers on one system and harness their compute power from another.

 ## Setup P2P network